 Prepare – Assemble a Kit of Emergency Supplies – Batteries, flashlight, radio, first-aid kit, medications, food and water to last three or more days, can opener, cooking tools, toiletries.

 Plan – Create an Emergency Plan – Your family may not be together when disaster strikes, so plan a way to contact one another, such as enlisting the help of a third party in another state as a contact, and review what you will do in different situations.

 Stay Informed – Listen to local radio and television for the latest information on storms and other emergencies.
 Review what warning sirens are used in your community to alert residents of major emergencies.

-“Preparing for the worst makes dealing with it that much easier,” Sheriff Shaun Golden said.
-“The likelihood that you and your family will survive a nor’easter, hurricane or other emergency depends on the preparations that you make now.”
+“The likelihood that you and your family will survive a nor’easter, hurricane or other emergency depends on the preparations that you make now,” Golden said.

-Arnone also recommends that residents take two additional steps.
-“To bring your readiness to the next level you should prepare your finances and consider making yourself available to help your neighbors in an emergency,” Arnone said.
+Burry also recommends that residents take two additional steps.
+“To bring your readiness to the next level you should prepare your finances and consider making yourself available to help your neighbors in an emergency,” she said.

 Financial Preparedness – Consider your insurance and financial needs in the event of a disaster.
 Also, take time to prepare a household inventory.
 If an evacuation is necessary, be sure to have cash or credit cards at your disposal.

 Consider joining the Citizen Corps – Join others in you community who are ready to provide critical support to first responders and to fellow residents during emergencies.

 Undergoing citizen corps training is a great way to feel empowered in the event of any emergency.
 The county has two primary programs for you to get involved: